Infiniti M: M30d (Diesel version) (2010–2014)

 In 2010, at the Geneva Motor Show, the Infiniti M was introduced with a diesel engine for the first time.
-It will be sold across Europe starting in September 2010.
+It was sold across Europe starting in September 2010.
 The V9X diesel engine produces 240 hp and 406 lbft of torque at 2,500 rpm.
-In western Europe, this V6 performance diesel will be offered as a high performance option in lieu of the M56 V8.
-The M30d will not be sold in the US or Canada.
+In western Europe, this V6 performance diesel was offered as a high performance option in lieu of the M56 V8.
+The M30d was not sold in the US or Canada.

 Discontinuation

-In 2019, Nissan confirmed that the Infiniti Q70, Q70L, Q30, and QX30 models will be discontinued after the 2019 model year due to poor sales as buyers in the United States, Canada, and Mexico preferred crossovers and SUVs instead of sedans, hatchbacks, wagons, convertibles, and coupes.
-Another reason for the discontinuation was Nissan's plans to withdraw the Infiniti brand from the Australian, New Zealand, South Korean, Hong Kong, Macau, Vietnamese, Indonesian, Malaysian, and West European markets by the end of 2020, with Nissan already withdrawing the Infiniti brand from the South African market in 2017 due to losses and poor sales.
+In 2019, Nissan confirmed that the Infiniti Q70, Q70L, Q30, and QX30 models would be discontinued after model year 2019 due to poor sales and a buyer shift in the United States, Canada, and Mexico to crossovers and SUVs instead of sedans, hatchbacks, wagons, convertibles, and coupes.
+Another reason for the discontinuation was Nissan's plans to withdraw the Infiniti brand from the Australian, New Zealand, South Korean, Hong Kong, Macau, Vietnamese, Indonesian, Malaysian, Singaporean, and West European markets by the end of 2020, with Nissan already withdrawing the Infiniti brand from the South African market in 2017 due to losses and poor sales.
 Nissan has no plans of abandoning sedans entirely and plans on possibly introducing an Infiniti EV vehicle in 2021 for the 2022 model year based from QS Inspiration concept.